antibodyMX/communicado/README.md

 https://github.com/antibodyMX/communicado

-The lists are free to use for personal and commercial purposes, however you do so entirely at your own risk.
+The lists and DNSBL are free and open access for personal use.
+Commercial or corporate users are welcome to mirror the domain list, but please run your own local DNSBL.
+Doing so is trivial, see the example below.

+Needless to say, in either case, you use this data entirely AT YOUR OWN RISK.

 Please follow the twitter account @Excommunicado for updates and general news.

-We offer both a text file of domains you can use, and a DNS real-time black hole.

 Using the lists